SuperbilledSuperbilled

 Why Therapists Issue Superbills

 When a therapist is out-of-network with your insurance, they cannot bill your insurer directly.
-Instead, you pay out-of-pocket and submit a superbill to your insurer yourself to get partially reimbursed โ€” often 50-80% of the session cost, depending on your plan.
+Instead, you pay out-of-pocket and submit a superbill to your insurer yourself to get partially reimbursed — often 50-80% of the session cost, depending on your plan.
+To understand the difference between OON and in-network coverage, see in-network vs out-of-network therapy.

 What a Superbill Must Include